APIs

 Language Locale

 The property languageLocale specifies the locale of the language of the assessment based on RFC 5646 Language-Region format.
-Below are the supported language locales supported for taking the Behavioral Assessment, obtaining a Behavioral Report, taking the Cognitive Assessment, and obtaining a Cognitive Report.
+Below are the supported language locales supported for taking the Behavioral Assessment or the Cognitive Assessment.
 The list of language locales available for other reports or assessments is a subset of these below, using the same codes when available.
 To learn which language locales are available for other reports or assessments, it is best to look at the Predictive Index software settings user interface controls to get the most accurate current list.

 English Name